 On our 13-day New South Africa tour, there are many ways to contribute to the community.
 One option is to help Operation Hunger’s workers to prepare and serve food to needy residents, including children, in townships near Cape Town.
 A second option is to help foster children in the Home to Home program by taking them on fun outings, or by taking a foster mother and child to a medical clinic for an appointment or, if you have specialized skills, by providing counseling, physiotherapy or occupational therapy.
 A third option is to participate in several of the activities sponsored by the Amy Biehl Trust, named after a young American Fulbright Scholar who was killed while helping in the struggle against apartheid.
 You may read books to children at the Youth Reading Role Models program, take (or teach) a class in music theory and practice at the Amy Biehl Music Program, drive golf balls with youth at Khayelitsha Golf Club, the “Driving Range for the People”, and/or take a class in block making, sewing, and aluminum window-frame making at the Buthisizwe Training Centre.
 Cost will depend on which project you select, the number of travelers and on whether the project will replace or supplement other activities in the itinerary.
 (Note: These activities are also available on our 10-day Cape to Kruger tour.)

-On our 15-day From Lijiang to Huang Shan tour in China, travellers to have the opportunity to volunteer for one of two service projects.
+On our 15-day From Lijiang to Huang Shan tour in China, travelers to have the opportunity to volunteer for one of two service projects.
 One option in Xian would be to volunteer at the Children’s Village, part of the Shaanxi Emancipist Research Association.
 This village helps the children of criminals serving prison sentences to get schooling, psychological counseling, love and attention, and job training, so that they can more easily be accepted by a society that has spurned them.
 Depending on your interests and on the season, you may teach an English or drawing class to schoolchildren, help water plants or weed the garden, prepare and serve a meal and/or help harvest the wheat or corn.
 A second option would be to work at a nursing home in Shanghai for a half day.
 With the help of your guide, you would help prepare and serve food, chat with older people and help clean the hallways.